vippsas/vipps-woocommerce/readme.txt

 == Upgrade Notice ==
 Version 5.0.0
+Support for the new Express Checkout mechanism and the removal of the old code.
+Customers will need the updated app.
+Express Checkout now supports Local Pickup locations.
-Fix in the session handling of Express Checkout and Checkout shipping Support for the new Express Checkout mechanism and the removal of the old code Version 4.1.7
+Fix in the session handling of Express Checkout and Checkout shipping Version 4.1.7
 Minor bugfixes
 Version 4.1.6